BroadSoft-Xtended/Library-WebRTC-CallControl/README.md

 Element        |Type    |Description
 ---------------|--------|-----------------------------------
-call           |div     |Holds the link to trigger a call. destination    |input   |Input for the destination dialpadHolder  |div     |Div to hold the dialpad. historyButton  |button  |Button to show the history.
+call           |div     |Holds the link to trigger a video call. callAudio      |div     |Holds the link to trigger an audio call. destination    |input   |Input for the destination dialpadHolder  |div     |Div to hold the dialpad. historyButton  |button  |Button to show the history.